learn-co-students/programming-univbasics-3-ruby-method-arguments-lab-online-web-prework/README.md

 Now that we've seen a few ways of defining methods to add key functionality to our programs, let's try writing our own methods.
-You can use the tests to help guide you by running `learn` or `learn test` in your terminal, however, this look familiar to you now.
+You can use the tests to help guide you by running `learn` or `learn test` in your terminal, however, this looks familiar to you now.

 You'll be coding your methods in `lib/introduction.rb`.